Skip to main content

 Meteorologists Warn of Increasing Severe Weather Risks

-Meteorologists monitoring the storm system said the outbreak represented the most widespread and impactful severe weather event so far this year.
+Meteorologists monitoring the storm system said the outbreak represented the most widespread and impact severe weather event so far this year.

 Experts at AccuWeather explained that several atmospheric factors combined to create the dangerous storm conditions.